Experience an incredible natural wonder –

-The Killer Whale Expedition only has one rate of $385 per person.
+The Killer Whale Expedition only has one price rate of $385 per person.
 When you do your booking you will notice that there are several options to choose from: adult, concession, child etc. This is part of the online booking system and is set in place for our other whale watching tours in the Margaret River region.
 There are no concession rates for the Bremer Canyon Killer Whale Expedition as every ticket sold helps to fund important scientific research at the Bremer Canyon.
 Please choose “Adult” when making your booking for the Expedition.

 Can I get a bus from Albany to Bremer Bay?

 Yes, Busy Blue Bus from Albany can drive you to Bremer Bay for the day.
 And if you have anyone in your group who isn’t going on the trip but would like a tour of the region while you’re on the boat, they offer that too.
 To make a booking for a Bremer Bay Day Tour, please contact our office directly by phone or email or choose the bus option online.
 Cost $484 per person.
 This includes the Bremer Canyon Killer Whale Expedition and the return bus trip.

 If you’re already booked on but would prefer not to drive and love to arrive in comfort, then the bus ticket is $99 per person.
 Minimum of 2 passengers required for the bus trip.
 Times: Departs Albany Visitor Centre at 5.45am and returns to Albany approximately 7pm.